[Skip to Content]

 • Fail (F) - Failure to meet all the requirements of the course successfully.

-• Conditional (CO) - A failure requiring specific remedial work for part of the course requirements that was not successfully completed in a first attempt.
+• Conditional (CO) - An interim grade for failing part of the course requirements in a first attempt.
+A conditional grade requires specific remedial work.
 Standards for remediation attempts for a conditional grade should not vary from original requirements.

-• High Pass (HP) - Performance significantly above expectations, but not qualifying for honors.
-Criteria for High Pass grade in each clerkship will be set based on previous years' historical data in that clerkship.
+• High Pass (HP) - Performance significantly above expectations, but not qualifying for Honors.
+Criteria for a High Pass grade in each clerkship will be set based on previous years’ historical data in that clerkship.

 GATEWAY Exam: